Authors of section

 Radiographic investigations

 In early infections, x-ray imaging procedures typically play a minor role.
-Radiographic findings of infection are usually not evident until at least 2 weeks after the onset of infection, even though bone involvement has already occurred.
+Radiographic findings of infection are usually not evident until at least two weeks after the onset of infection, even though bone involvement has already occurred.

 Imaging becomes important in the later stages of infection.
 It is helpful to examine serial x-rays for progressive changes that suggest infection.